PostHog/posthog.com/contents/handbook/people/spending-money.md

 Make sure you *keep copies for all receipts*.
 If you expense something on a company card and cannot provide a receipt, this may be deducted from your pay.

 You should default to using your company card in all cases - it has no transaction fees.
-If using your personal card is unavoidable, please post in the #ops channel in Slack afterwards and tag Charles and Grace to get reimbursed manually.
+If using your personal card is unavoidable, please post in the #team-people-and-ops channel in Slack afterwards and tag Charles and Grace to get reimbursed manually.

-PostHog uses Brex and Revolut's built-in expenses tracking feature.
-You'll find using their apps the easiest way to submit receipts.

 ### Brex

 - Buy something on your Brex card.
 - If it's a digital invoice, just forward it to receipts@brex.com with a note explaining what it is for.
 If it's a physical receipt, respond to the Brex or SMS notification with a picture of your receipt and a note.
 - You _only_ need to submit receipts for purchases of $75 or more.
+However, you still need to keep copies of all of your receipts, in case we ever get audited.
 - That's it!

-Make sure you forward digital invoices to Brex from your PostHog email address - it won't work if you send from another email address.
+Make sure you forward digital invoices to Brex from your PostHog email address - it won't work if you send from your personal email address.

 ### Revolut